 Probenecid (500 mg twice daily for two days) did not alter the renal clearance and total amount of moxifloxacin (400 mg single dose) excreted renally in a study of 12 healthy volunteers.

 No significant effect of ranitidine (150 mg twice daily for three days as pretreatment) on the pharmacokinetics of moxifloxacin (400 mg single dose) was detected in a study involving 10 healthy volunteers.

 No significant effect of moxifloxacin (200 mg every twelve hours for 3 days) on the pharmacokinetics of theophylline (400 mg every twelve hours for 3 days) was detected in a study involving 12 healthy volunteers.
 In addition, theophylline was not shown to affect the pharmacokinetics of moxifloxacin.
-The effect of co-administration of a 400 mg dose of moxifloxacin with theophylline has not been studied, but it is not expected to be clinically significant based on in vitro metabolic data showing that moxifloxacin does not inhibit the CYP1A2 isoenzyme.
+The effect of co-administration of 400 mg once daily of moxifloxacin with theophylline has not been studied.

-No significant effect of moxifloxacin (400 mg once daily for eight days) on the pharmacokinetics of R- and S-warfarin (25 mg single dose of warfarin sodium on the fifth day) was detected in a study involving 24 healthy volunteers.
-No significant change in prothrombin time was observed. [see ADVERSE REACTIONS, DRUG INTERACTIONS].
+No significant effect of moxifloxacin (400 mg once daily for eight days) on the pharmacokinetics of R-and S-warfarin (25 mg single dose of warfarin sodium on the fifth day) was detected in a study involving 24 healthy volunteers.
+No significant change in prothrombin time was observed.
+However, fluoroquinolones, including AVELOX, have been reported to enhance the anticoagulant effects of warfarin or its derivatives in the patient population [see ADVERSE REACTIONS and DRUG INTERACTIONS].